ewernqvi/mvc_rest_demo/README.md

 ```
 app/js/services.js

-Running the test now shall result in a failure, since we havnt't moved the array contents yet.
+Running the test now shall result in a failure, since we haven't moved the array contents yet.

-Now modify our AdvertimentCtrl to call the service, move the array to our advertisment service.
+Now modify our AdvertimentCtrl to call the service, move the array to our advertisement service.

 ```javascript
 var buyAndSellApp = angular.module('buyAndSellApp.controllers', []);